osmanx8/solana-twitter-ai-agent/README.md

 └── requirements.txt    # Gerekli paketler
 ```

-## Security
+##🔐 Security & Compliance

-- API keys are securely stored in `.env` file
+🔒 API keys stored securely via .env

-- API usage is controlled with rate limiting
+⚙️ Rate-limiting prevents spam or overuse

-- Excessive usage is prevented with daily tweet limit
+📊 Daily tweet limits protect your account from abuse or bans

-## License
+## 📄 License

-MIT
+MIT – free to use, modify, and distribute.